kadamopo/Exclaimer-Solution-Old/Documents/README_FIRST.txt

     Those two documents clearly demonstrate producing outputs of the required format in 10 second intervals.
-I never experienced any timeouts when running my test program, but my delay mechanism was a simple Thread.Sleep(requiredTime) at the end of the main method.
+I never experienced any timeouts when running my test program, but my delay mechanism was a simple Thread.Sleep(requiredTime) at the end of the main method of the program.

 C. GENERAL NOTES

-1. When running my own program I could complete all the tasks within the 12 second timeout.
+1. When running my own program I could complete all the tasks within the 2 second timeout.
-    This is not the case for when testing the solution using the provided unit tests.
+    This was not the case for when testing the solution using the provided unit tests.
 As I mentioned above in this case I had to increase the timout value from 120000 to 220000 for
     test: TestQuestionTwoMultipleAsync